jones-erin-650/Web-Dev-Assignments-Projects/Final-Project/README.md

 ## lower priority - client side stragglers
 - things I didn't do for the midterm that I probably should have

-### Refactor the how activities are stored
-- rename workouts to activities everywhere
-- remove the activities from the users.json and put them in their own seperate json file
-- have a new variable for the user that posted the activity instead of having the user just have their own array

 ### create a way to add and edit users
 - should be simple, basically just copy how it's done for activities